pivotal/docs-tap/scst-policy/install-scst-policy.hbs.md

 public cosign registry.
 To provide your own key and images, follow the [Cosign Quick Start Guide](https://github.com/sigstore/cosign#quick-start) in GitHub to generate your own keys and sign an image.

->**Caution:** This component WILL REJECT `pods` if it is not correctly configured.
+>**Caution** This component WILL REJECT `pods` if it is not correctly configured.
 Test your configuration in a test environment before applying policies to your production cluster.

 ## <a id='install-scst-policy'></a> Install